MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/management-pack-change-tracking.md

 > [!NOTE]
 > This feature is applicable for 2019 UR3 and later.

+Operations Manager 2019 UR3 introduces further enhancements to the change tracking feature and supports synchronization of change tracking data in Data Warehouse.

  The rule, responsible for the synchronization of the change tracking data from Operations Manager DB to DW is called **Data Warehouse Job Status Information synchronization** rule.

 You can override the default values of the parameters including the following: